mendelsshop/mendelsshop/README.md

 - 👋 Hi, I’m @mendelsshop
-- 👀 I’m interested in: Python and Rust
+- 👀 I’m interested in: Python, Rust, and C
 - 🌱 I’m currently learning: Python, Java, and Rust
 - 📫 How to reach me: mendelsshop@gmail.com